mdn/translated-content-de/files/de/web/javascript/reference/errors/called_on_incompatible_type/index.md

   console.log(this);
 };
 ["bar", "baz"].forEach((x) => myFun.bind(x));
 // This works using the "bind" function.
-It creates a lambda forwarding the argument.
+It creates a new function forwarding the argument.
 ```

 ## Siehe auch